mmartsn/space_missions/README.md

 <h2><b>Project launching</b></h2>

 This Flutter project is ready to launch and test.
 Just clone or download it.
-Open it in Flutter.
+Open it in IDE.
 Connect Android Mobile phone and then "flutter run" - for launching, or  "flutter test" - for unit tests.